Home/Resources/White Stone Island Badge Guide

 White badge searches usually mean off-white matching

-Most buyers searching for a white Stone Island badge are really trying to match a lighter garment or a lower-contrast badge, which often means off-white or a nearby neutral rather than a flat bright white.
+Most buyers looking for a white Stone Island badge are really trying to match a lighter garment or a lower-contrast badge, which often means off-white or a nearby neutral rather than a flat bright white.

 Contrast matters more than the product name